One Hundred Years of Solitude: First generation

+José Arcadio Buendía

 José Arcadio Buendía is the patriarch of the Buendía family and the founder of Macondo.
 Buendía leaves his hometown in Riohacha Municipality, Colombia, along with his wife Úrsula Iguarán, after being haunted by the corpse of Prudencio Aguilar (a man Buendía killed in a duel), who constantly bleeds from his wound and tries to wash it.
 One night while camping at the side of a river, Buendía dreams of a city of mirrors named Macondo and decides to establish the town in this location.
 José Arcadio Buendía is an introspective and inquisitive man of massive strength and energy who spends more time on his scientific pursuits than with his family.
 He flirts with alchemy and astronomy and becomes increasingly withdrawn from his family and community.
 He eventually goes insane and is tied to a chestnut tree until his death.